Fault and Liability for Motor Vehicle Accidents

 Thus, fault in an accident may be established merely by citing a statute that has been violated.
 A motorist presumed to have caused an accident by virtue of a statutory violation bears the burden of proving that this act of negligence was not a proximate cause of the injuries.
 For example, the motorcyclist who fails to wear a helmet suffers a serious brain injury after a motorist driving a car accidentally sideswipes him.
 The motorist may have been negligent, but so was the motorcyclist who didn't wear a helmet.

 The simplest way to apply the concept of proximate cause (see Accident Fault FAQ) to an automobile accident is to ask whether it would be true that, "but for" the violation, the accident would not have occurred.
 With respect to the motorcyclist example, the helmet would not have prevented the accident but most likely would have limited the motorcyclist's injuries.
 Therefore, the motorist may not be held liable for the motorcyclist's brain injury.

-This article has given you a basic understanding of what fault for an accident means under the law.
 If you think that someone was at fault in an accident you were involved in, you should have the facts of your claim reviewed by an attorney as soon as possible.
 The good news is that you can have an experienced car accident attorney evaluate your claim for free.
 A lawyer will be able to tell you whether someone was negligent or reckless in causing harm to you, and whether you might be able to collect damages to cover your losses.